Pope Francis’s work on peace must be remembered at funeral – Irish president

 Pope Francis’s work on peace and sustainability must be remembered by those attending his funeral on Saturday, Irish president Michael D Higgins has said.

-Mr Higgins and his wife Sabine travelled to Rome on Friday to pay their respects at the lying in state of Francis in St Peter’s Basilica in the Vatican.
+Mr Higgins and his wife Sabina paid their respects at the lying in state of Francis in St Peter’s Basilica in the Vatican on Friday.

+Mr Higgins and Sabina were pictured stopping at Francis’s open coffin in the basilica for a few moments.

 On Saturday, the couple will return to St Peter’s Square for the pontiff’s funeral, which will be attended by world leaders including US President Donald Trump and Ukrainian President Volodymyr Zelensky.